About Us

 by RamInfo, HCL, CMS, Sreeven

-This intervention not only helped restore the financial stability of the affected franchisees but also improved trust and cooperation between the franchise owners and the authorities, enhancing the overall functioning of the MeeSeva service delivery system in Telangana.
+This timely intervention not only restored financial stability for the affected franchisees but also strengthened trust and collaboration between the franchise network and government authorities, ultimately contributing to the improved efficiency and reliability of MeeSeva service delivery across Telangana.

 During Franchise takeover process by TSTS SCA

-During the takeover process of MeeSeva franchise centers from RamInfo, Sreeven, HCL, CMS, and TSOnline (CSC) under the TSTS SCA in 2016, several challenges arose, particularly concerning the transfer of ownership and change in address of the MeeSeva centers.
-These issues were flagged by then TSTS (now TGTS) as being in violation of the ESD (Electronic Services Delivery) Rules, 2011, leading to objections against the takeover of these franchises.
-As a result, the owners of these franchises faced significant mental and financial distress due to the delays and complications in the process.
+During the 2016 transition of MeeSeva franchise centers from private SCAs—RamInfo, Sreeven, HCL, CMS, and TSOnline (CSC)—to the Telangana State Technology Services (TSTS, now TGTS), several franchisees encountered major hurdles related to ownership transfers and address changes.
+These changes were flagged by TSTS as violations of the Electronic Services Delivery (ESD) Rules, 2011, resulting in objections to the takeover of affected centers.
+Consequently, franchise owners experienced significant financial and emotional distress due to delays and uncertainty in the process.

 Increase in Franchisee Commissions & Addition of Scanning Charges for MeeSeva services in 2017